HolaMundoDev/discord-bot/README.md

 # discord-bot
-This repository contains the Discord bot code made for the HolaMundo community
+This repository contains the Discord bot code made for the HolaMundo Dev